This information describes surgery using a split-thickness skin graft.

 - Kaltostat® (a padded off-white dressing) under TegadermTM (a clear dressing)

-If you have a cast, a “window” will be made in the area of the cast above your recipient site.
-This allows your surgeon to examine your graft.
-The entire cast will be removed 10 days after your surgery, unless you have had other surgeries.
-If you have had other surgeries, you may have to keep the cast on longer.
-An Ace® bandage or tape will be used to hold your dressing in place after your cast is removed.
+If you have a cast, your surgeon will cut out the area of the cast above your recipient site.
+This will help them look at your graft.
+The entire cast will be removed 10 days after your surgery, unless you had other surgeries.
+If you had other surgeries, you may have to keep the cast on longer.
+An Ace® bandage or tape will be used to hold your Xeroform dressing in place after your cast is removed.

-After your doctor or nurse looks at your recipient site, he or she will cover it with a lubricated dressing and dry gauze.
-You may be instructed to change this dressing daily until your graft has completely healed.
-Your nurse will teach you and a caregiver how to change the dressing.
+You may be instructed to change your Xeroform dressing once a day until your graft has completely healed.
+Your nurse will teach you and your caregiver how to change the dressing.

 Caring for Your Sites

 - You may have some clear yellow or pinkish drainage from your donor site.
-You can place a dry gauze over the dressing on the donor site.
+If you do, you can place dry gauze over the dressing on the donor site.

-- Do not rub the sites until they have completely healed.
+- Don’t rub the sites until they have completely healed.

 - Avoid exposing the sites to the sun.
-Once the sites have completely healed, apply a PABA- free sunscreen with an SPF of 30 or higher to the surgical sites.
+Apply a PABA- free sunscreen with an SPF of 30 or higher to the sites, once they have healed.